Jitendra2603/shipdfinal/subtask_3/README.md

 ```
 The tests will send requests to http://localhost:8000 and verify the responses.

-![Caution]
+> [!Warning]
->Docker-in-Docker: To run Docker inside a Docker container (which is necessary for the backend to run code inside Docker containers), we mount the Docker socket from the host machine into the backend container:
+> Docker-in-Docker: To run Docker inside a Docker container (which is necessary for the backend to run code inside Docker containers), we mount the Docker socket from the host machine into the backend container:

 ```
 volumes: